CW3E/MET-tools/Grid-Stat/README.md

 ```
 to parse all files available within these directories.
 Note: the `-u` flag is
 is optional and is only to set this to write logs in real-time instead of at the
 time of script completion.
 The `proc_gridstat.py` script is designed to
 be agnostic of what statistics are available at each directory, using
 [glob](https://docs.python.org/3/library/glob.html) and
 Bash wildcards to search for any files available matching the specified patterns.
-Dates will be processed sequentially between `START_DT` and `END_DT`, where for
+Valid start dates are processed in parallel for start dates between `START_DT` and `END_DT`
-each file of the type
+at step sizes `CYC_INT` between these dates.
+For each file of the type
 ```
 grid_stat_${PRFX}_HHMMSSL_YYYYMMDD_HHMMSSV_${STAT}.txt
 ```